2DegreesInvesting/ds.docker/03_use_cases/README.md

 ## Use case 2: Use the latest version of R (`R`)

-You may use it to try the latest version of R without changing the versoin installed in your computer.
+You may use it to try the latest version of R without changing the version installed in your computer.

 ```bash
 docker run -ti  --rm -v ${HOME}:/home --workdir /home --user rstudio rocker/verse R